 With the passing of the Farm Bill in December 2018, industrial hemp became a legal agricultural commodity in the United States.
 The FDA is currently researching and evaluating the safety of CBD.
 In the meantime, its stance is that any product that adds CBD to food (like chocolate) or lists the item specifically as a “dietary supplement” is not available to be sold or transported across state lines.

 Therefore, the legality of hemp-derived CBD products varies from state to state.
 Idaho and Iowa are the only two states currently where all cannabis-derived products, including hemp-derived CBD products, are illegal.
 In states like Alaska, Colorado, and Michigan, cannabis and related products are fully legalized; this means that as long as you meet minimum age requirements, you can easily access and purchase CBD and THC products.

 If you are unsure of the legal differences between CBD and THC in your state, we recommend checking your state’s laws before purchasing hemp-derived CBD products.
 Leafly provides up-to-date information on the legality of CBD here: https://www.leafly.com/news/cbd/is-cbd-legal-state.

 Not All CBD Oils Are Created Equal

-Talk to your doctor
+Talk to Your Doctor

-The legalities around producing and purchasing hemp-derived CBD products varies by state.
+The legalities around producing and purchasing hemp-derived CBD products vary by state.
 We recommend you check your state’s laws before making any moves.
 Not all CBD products are created equal, so it’s important to do your research before you buy.
 If you are unsure of how or where to start, your doctor may be a great starting point.

-Questions?
+Questions about the difference between CBD and THC?
 We’d love to answer them.
 Drop us a line at firstname.lastname@example.org